 Marie was said to have been murdered in an earlier building on the site of Borley Rectory, and her body buried either in the cellar or thrown into a disused well.

 The wall writings were alleged to be her pleas for help, one read " Marianne, please help me get out".

-The second spirit to be contacted, identified himself as Sunex Amures and claimed that he would set fire to the rectory at none o'clock that night, the night of 27th March 1938.
-He also said that, at the time, the bones of a murdered person would be revealed.
+The second spirit to be contacted, identified himself as Sunex Amures and claimed that he would set fire to the rectory at nine O'Clock that night, the night of 27th March 1938.
+He also said, at the time, that the bones of a murdered person would be revealed.

 Borley Rectory after the fire which destroyed it

 On February 27th 1939, the then new owner of Borley Rectory, Captain William H Gregson, was unpacking boxes and accidentally knocked over an oil lamp in the hallway.
 The fire quickly spread and Borley Rectory was severely damaged.

 Captain William H Gregson Owner of Borley Rectory

 and the person who caused the fire at Borley Rectory in February 1939

 The insurance company, after investigating the blaze at Borley Rectory, concluded that the fire had been started deliberately!